Machine learning the deuteron: new architectures and uncertainty quantification: Methodology

-We illustrate this behaviour in Fig.~\ref{err_analysis}.
-The top panel shows the evolution of the $D-$state fidelity $F^D$ over the $300$ post-evolution epochs for a $1$sd network with $N_\text{hid}=40$.
-Here, we define $F^L$ as the overlap between the ANN and benchmark (obtained via exact diagonalisation) wave functions in analogy to Eq.~(\ref{eq:overlap}).
-The solid blue line, corresponding to the fidelity at every epoch, displays clear oscillations that are asymmetric with respect to a mean value of $F^D \approx 0.99998$.
-To account for the asymmetry in the oscillating behaviour, we assign an upper and lower error estimate.
-The upper value corresponds to the maximum value across the post-evolution phase - $\delta F^D_+=0.00001$ (dash-dotted line), in the case shown in the figure.
+We illustrate this behavior in Fig.~\ref{fig:oscillation_error}.
+The top panel shows the evolution of the $D-$state fidelity $F^D$ over the $300$ post-evolution epochs for a $1$sc network with $N_\text{hid}=100$.
+Here, we define $F^L$ as the overlap between the ANN and benchmark (obtained via exact diagonalization) wavefunctions in analogy to Eq.~(\ref{eq:overlap}).
+The solid blue line, corresponding to the fidelity at every epoch, displays clear oscillations that are asymmetric with respect to a mean value of $F^D \approx 0.999987$.
+To account for the asymmetry in the oscillating behavior, we assign an upper and lower error estimate.
+The upper value corresponds to the maximum value across the post-evolution phase - $\delta F^D_+=0.000008$ (dash-dotted line), in the case shown in the figure.
 In contrast, the lower value is significantly lower for this specific example, leading to $\delta F^D_-=0.00002$ (dotted line).
-The bottom panel of Fig. \ref{err_analysis} shows the energy (solid line) as a function of the post-evolution epoch.
-The energy oscillates around the mean value (dashed line), and the top and bottom bounds of this oscillations are shown in dash-dotted and dotted lines respectively.
-In this particular example, the mean value of the energy is $E^{\mathcal{W}}\approx -2.225\,\mathrm{MeV}$, with oscillation errors $\delta E^{\mathcal{W}}_+=0.4\,\mathrm{keV}$ and $\delta E^{\mathcal{W}}_-=0.4\,\mathrm{keV}$.
+The bottom panel of Fig. \ref{fig:oscillation_error} shows the energy (solid line) as a function of the post-evolution epoch for the same simulation.
+The energy oscillates around the mean value (dashed line), and the top and bottom bounds of these oscillations are shown in dash-dotted and dotted lines respectively.
+In this particular example, the mean value of the energy is $E^{\mathcal{W}}\approx -2.2258\,\mathrm{MeV}$, with oscillation errors $\delta E^{\mathcal{W}}_+=0.5\,\mathrm{keV}$ and $\delta E^{\mathcal{W}}_-=0.3\,\mathrm{keV}$.
 We note that these values are typical for almost any number of neurons, and are extremely small, less than $0.1 \%$ of the total energy value.